torvalds/linux/Documentation/staging/rpmsg.rst

 respectively set to the endpoint's src address and its parent channel dst addresses.

-In case there are no TX buffers available, the function will immediately return -ENOMEM without waiting until one becomes available.
+In case there are anal TX buffers available, the function will immediately return -EANALMEM without waiting until one becomes available.

-The function can only be called from a process context (for now).
+The function can only be called from a process context (for analw).
 Returns 0 on success and an appropriate error value on failure.

 ::